QueenOfBirbs/notetaker-homework/README.md

 WHAT I GOT DONE

-i got all the acceptance criteria though it definitely beat me up a little with figuring out paths and such didn't get to the delete bit though so that's missing
+i got all the acceptance criteria though it definitely beat me up a little with figuring out paths and such, hopefully the video works better this time, i've been messing around with other screenshot apps